seL4/microkit/docs/manual.md

 ZynqMP> go 0x40000000
 ```

-## x86-64 Generic {#x86_64_generic}
+## x86-64 generic {#x86_64_generic}

 Support is available for x86-64 with generic micro-architecture and no virtualisation (VTX).

-On x86, Microkit produces 3 ELF images:
+On x86-64, Microkit produces 3 ELF images in the output directory:

-- seL4 Kernel (64-bit ELF)
+- `sel4.elf`, seL4 kernel (64-bit ELF)
-- seL4 Kernel (32-bit ELF)
+- `sel4_32.elf`, seL4 kernel (32-bit ELF)
 - Initial Task image (Multiboot Boot Module ELF)

-The filenames of the two kernel variants are `sel4_64.elf` and `sel4_32.elf` respectively.
-The filename
+The filename of the Initial Task image is specified by the -o argument, or defaults to "loader.img".
-of the Initial Task image is specified by the -o argument, or defaults to "loader.img".
+The kernel ELFs will be placed in the same directory as the Initial Task image.

 While this target is for 64-bit x86, your bootloader may require a 32-bit kernel ELF.